Lithgow Floodplain Management

 Will I have to undertake a flood risk report when I want to develop my land?

-The relevant information such as flood levels and hydraulic hazard from the flood study can be made available to assist in completing any further more detailed site specific studies/reports
+The relevant information such as flood levels and hydraulic hazard from the flood study and plan can be made available to assist in completing any further more detailed site specific studies/reports.

 Flooding and Exempt Complying Development Codes